Conques-sur-Orbiel

-Conques-sur-Orbiel (/fr/; Concas) is a commune in the Aude department in southern France.
+Conques-sur-Orbiel (/fr/; Concas, before 1962: Conques) is a commune in the Aude department in southern France.

 Chapel

 About 2 km north of the town lies a chapel constructed in 1885 for property owner Camille Don de Cépian and designed by Gabriel Pasquier.
 The chapel is crumbling but was recently stabilized.

 2018 Flood

 In mid-October 2018, Villegailhenc, Conques-sur-Orbiel, and Villardonnel, and Trèbes, along with nearby areas along the river Aude, were devastated when the river flooded after intense rain.
 12 people were killed, including a nun.
 Natural deposits of high arsenic content were disturbed & spread by these flood waters, levels of 100 ug/L have been subsequently measured in affected areas.